Welcome to the Landau Lab

 Current Funding:

-We are grateful for funding from the Technion, Israel Ministry of Science, Technology and Space, Israel Science Foundation – Individual Research Grant, DIP – Deutsch-Israelische Projektkooperation, U.S.-Israel Binational Science Foundation (BSF), Henri Gutwirth Fund for the Promotion of Research and the Henry Taub Prize for Academic Excellence.
+We are grateful for funding from the Technion, Israel Science Foundation – Individual Research Grant, U.S.-Israel Binational Science Foundation (BSF), Forschungskooperation Niedersachsen – Israel (Research Cooperation Lower Saxony – Israel), Volkswagenstiftung, and Cure Alzheimer’s Fund

 Past Funding:

-We are grateful for funding from the Technion, University of Michigan – Israel Collaborative Research Grant, U.S.-Israel Binational Science Foundation (BSF), Marie Curie Reintegration Grant, the I-CORE Program of the Planning and Budgeting Committee and The Israel Science Foundation (I-CORE Center of Excellence in Integrated Structural Cell Biology), Umbrella Cooperation – When Life Sciences and Engineering Converge, Eliyahu Pen research Fund, Mallat Family Research Fund, J. and A. Taub Biological Research, and Alon Fellowship from the Israeli Council for Higher Education.
+We are grateful for funding from the Israel Ministry of Science, Technology and Space, DIP – Deutsch-Israelische Projektkooperation, University of Michigan – Israel Collaborative Research Grant, Henri Gutwirth Fund for the Promotion of Research, Israel Science Foundation – Individual Research Grant, U.S.-Israel Binational Science Foundation (BSF), Marie Curie Reintegration Grant, the I-CORE Program of the Planning and Budgeting Committee and The Israel Science Foundation (I-CORE Center of Excellence in Integrated Structural Cell Biology), the Henry Taub Prize for Academic Excellence.
+Umbrella Cooperation – When Life Sciences and Engineering Converge, Eliyahu Pen research Fund, Mallat Family Research Fund, J. and A. Taub Biological Research, and Alon Fellowship from the Israeli Council for Higher Education.